May 20, 2026

 I even use Canva for simple things like resizing a stock image to my blog size or using it for a LinkedIn newsletter article.
 I did it for this blog!

-How do you think using Canva for freelancers will help your business grow or look more professional and polished?
+How do you think using Canva for freelance writers will help your business grow or look more professional and polished?

 Is Canva good for freelance writers?